bmanders716/bmanders716.github.io/cookbook.md

 Wine Sauce.

-_Ingredients_--1†oz. of lump sugar.
+_Ingredients_--1‡Ø∫. of lump sugar.
-               º pint of water.
+               Ï†∞int of water.
                A wineglass of sherry.
                A few drops of cochineal.
                A dessertspoonful of jam.